Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 * maxIterations: how many iterations max to find a solution
 * lowValuesZero: used to round values near 0, 1, -1 in some orientation calculations

-# logLevel
+# loggingOn

-* logLevel=0 means no special logging and is default
+* loggingOn=0 means no special logging.
+Default
-* logLevel=1 will log main data like time needed for move calculations
+* logLevel=1 will log performance and debug information to the console
-* logLevel=2 will contain much more information like calculation results of the chain steps to find the reason for unexpected calculation results. logLevel will greatly reduce performance.

 The logLevel is independent from the debugging options of the core RRF.